 - Toughness: the 3cr13 is a robust knife, we saw earlier in the chemical composition, the presence of the Nickel, Manganese and the Silicon, those materials enhance the toughness of steel, making the 3cr13 a very tough knife.

-I guess We already answer that, and Yes it’s perfect for knives, as we saw, it has great hardness, good edge retention, high wear, and corrosion resistance, and its extremely easy to sharpen plus of that its very affordable.
+I guess we already answered that, and yes it’s perfect for knives, as we saw, it has great hardness, good edge retention, high wear, and corrosion resistance, and it’s extremely easy to sharpen plus it’s very affordable.

-In all, it’s a great steel for low-end knives, and that explains why the 3cr13 gained much presence in the knife market.
+All in all, it’s a great steel for low-end knives, and that explains why the 3cr13 gained so much presence in the knife market.
 It simply has what it needs to be there.

 According to the chemical composition, the 3cr13 is close to the 420j2.
 It has the same properties, and their quality/price are at the same levels.

-You can find equivalent in the 1cr13 and the 2cr13, but the 3cr13 is harder and got more strength.
+You can find similar properties in the 1cr13 and the 2cr13, but the 3cr13 is harder and has more strength.

 1. TAC-FORCE TF606WS Engraved Tactical Pocket Knife

-This is a great knife made from the 3cr13 Steel the cool part about it, it is very cheap, and the company offers a personalised laser printing name on the wooden part of the knife, which is great for gifts, in the other hand it has a 3.25” blade, a rope cutter, can opener, glass breaker and a belt/pocket clip, for a low-end knife with all these features, that’s a pretty good deal.
+This is a great knife made from the 3cr13 Steel and the cool part about it is it’s very cheap, and the company offers a personalized laser printing name on the wooden part of the knife, which is great for gifts.
+Also, it has a 3.25” blade, a rope cutter, can opener, glass breaker and a belt/pocket clip.
+For a low-end knife with all these features, that’s a pretty good deal.

 2. KUMA Multi-Purpose Chef Knife (Set of 3)

-My second choice is these chef knives.
-They come in the 3CR13 Stainless steel, they come in a set of three blades, with a great cutting edge and good sharpness, they would be a great choice for cutting your vegetables and meat.
+My second choice are these chef knives.
+They come in the 3CR13 Stainless steel in a set of three blades, with a great cutting edge and good sharpness.
+They would be a great choice for cutting your vegetables and meat.
 The KUMA has a Japanese style with a smooth ergonomic handle, so they offer both control and comfort.

-the Chinese stainless steel has gained much presence in the United States Market, especially the 3Cr13 due to its excellent hardness and toughness, and it’s cheap, that what offered the knife makers to craft tremendous and affordable knives.
+The Chinese stainless steel has gained so much presence in the United States Market, especially the 3Cr13 due to its excellent hardness and toughness, and it’s cheap!
+This is what inspired the knife makers to craft tremendous and affordable knives.